Bomber baseball is booming as ‘The Rivalry' is renewed in the Bronx

 At such a young age, it was exciting to see such excitement and resentment surround Yankee Stadium and Fenway Park.

-The past five to seven years have been spent waiting for its
+The past five to seven years have been spent waiting for its return.

 It looks like the fire has finally been reignited, and the atmosphere resembling that of the playoffs is unmatched.

 Both teams’ lineups are forces to be reckoned with.
-For the Yankees, the whole lineup from veteran Brett Gardner to the newest “Baby Bomber,” Gleyber Torres,
+For the Yankees, the whole lineup from veteran Brett Gardner to the newest “Baby Bomber,” Gleyber Torres, is strong.

 After winning 17 games out of 18, it seems every game brings a new hero.
 For the Red Sox, Mookie Betts and J.D.
 Martinez lead the lineup in all aspects.